your-jiseong/controller-data2rdf/README.md

 Prerequisite
 -----
 The module is working on Python 2.7.
-It must be prepared to install Python 2.7 and PIP (Python Package Index) before install the module.
+It must be prepared to install Python 2.7 and PIP (Python Package Index) before the installation of the module.

 How to install
 -----
 Before executing the module, we need to install all of the dependencies.
-Execute the following command.
+To install dependencies, execute the following command.

 ```
 sh dependency.sh
 ```

-Configure a service address of sub-modules (NER, NED, Text2K, and RDFG) by changing "conf.json" as below.
+Configure a service address of sub-modules (NER, NED, Text2K, and RDFG) by editing "conf.json" as follows.

 ```
 {